 When the pelvic floor is weakened, it can lead to common but treatable postpartum issues like:

 Strengthening these muscles is not just about “bouncing back”—it’s about rebuilding your body’s foundational support system for long-term health.
+Early pelvic floor exercises can reduce symptoms and support a smoother recovery in the first months after childbirth.

 While Kegels are the most famous pelvic floor exercise, performing them correctly is key, and they are only one piece of the puzzle.
+Many women benefit from hands-on instruction from a pelvic floor physical therapist to make sure they are activating the right muscles.

 The goal is to isolate, lift, and squeeze the muscles you would use to stop the flow of urine midstream.

 A holistic approach is the most effective way to restore your core.
 True pelvic floor health involves coordinating with your breath and deep abdominal muscles.
+These exercises are safe for most postpartum women and can be part of a personalized pelvic floor recovery plan.

 1. Diaphragmatic Breathing (Belly Breathing) Your diaphragm and pelvic floor work together like a piston.
 Proper breathing is the foundation for all other core exercises.